aaroncampbell/Custom-Post-Type-Archives-in-Nav-Menus/readme.txt

 1. Checking "All Sponsors" or "All Videos" and then the Add to Menu button will add the archives page to your menu.
 The actual "All ____" label comes from the all_items label specified when the CPT is created, so yours may be different.

 == Changelog ==

+= 0.1.0 =
+* Self-deactivates for WordPress 4.4+ now that functionality is in WordPress core

 = 0.0.1 =
 * Original Version